-You can start by establishing branding guidelines, outlining your value proposition, brand stack, brand voice, personality, and your buyer’s persona.
+You can start by establishing branding guidelines, outlining your value proposition, brand stack, brand persona, brand voice, personality, and your buyer’s persona.
 Understanding all of these things will essentially serve as your north star when creating a winning social media strategy.

 From there, it’s time to understand hashtags and SEO.

 Using relevant hashtags, specific and popular, can dramatically increase your account’s visibility and ideal clients.
 Generally, particular hashtags will be less competitive, making it easier for users to find your brand.
 Occasionally, there will be various trending hashtags that you can use that may help you go viral!

 In addition to hashtags, SEO relates to driving traffic from search engines like Google by using keywords and phrases that relate to your post and brand.

 Individuals can search queries relating to a business and find them when it appears on the results page.